phlowerteam/total_compressor/README.md

 ## Usage

+Command line:

-Command line:  tcomp [<key>] path
+    tcomp [<key>] path

-    <key> - determine supported type of compression:
+    <key> - determines supported type of compression:
       z - use Zip
-        g - use GZip
-        r - use RAR
+      g - use GZip (can't compress folder, only file) r - use RAR
       7 - use 7z

 Examples:

     tcomp z '/home/alex/The Lord of the Rings.txt'  # creates '/home/alex/The Lord of the Rings.txt.zip'
     tcomp /home/alex/Hobbit.txt.7z                  # creates /home/alex/Hobbit.txt